numba/numba/docs/source/developer/numba-runtime.rst

 structure---per basic-block, diamond, fanout, fanout+raise.
 See the documentation for :envvar:`NUMBA_LLVM_REFPRUNE_FLAGS` for their descriptions.

-The old optimization pass runs on block level to avoid control flow analysis.
+The old optimization pass runs at block level to avoid control flow analysis.
 It depends on LLVM function optimization pass to simplify the control flow, stack-to-register, and simplify instructions.
 It works by matching and removing incref and decref pairs within each block.
 The old pass can be